MaxTalberg/Sudoku-Solver/README.md

    - Place the input file (e.g., `puzzle.txt`) in a known directory on your machine.

 **Run the Docker Container:**
-   - Execute the following command in your terminal, replacing `/path/to/local/directory` with the path to the directory containing your puzzle file:
+   - To test out the solver on your own puzzles replace `/path/to/local/directory` with the path to the directory containing your puzzle file.
+   - Replace `puzzle.txt` with the name of your puzzle file and execute the following:
      ```bash
      docker run -v /path/to/local/directory:/usr/src/app/data sudoku-solver data/puzzle.txt
      ```